ddovbii/colony-workshop/content/module1/prerequisites/link_s3.md

 weight: 12
 ---

-* This is where you will store your promotion app application artifacts.
+* The S3 repository will be used to store your promotion manager app application artifacts.
-* In this step, you will create and use an AWS S3 bucket as a repository
+* In the next few steps, you will create an AWS S3 bucket, upload the promotion manager artifacts and connect your repository to CloudShell Colony.

 ---
 **NOTE**